Pavocracy/leetscraper/README.md

 ### Install package

 Installing leetscraper with pip will also install python dependencies needed.
-Google Chrome is also needed for this scraper.
+Chrome or Firefox are also required for this scraper to work.
 ```python
 pip install leetscraper
 ```